Chicken Fricassee (Simplified One-Pan Recipe)

 • BAKE: Return chicken to skillet skin side up.
 Place skillet in oven, uncovered.
 Bake for 30-40 minutes, depending on thickness of chicken (if using boneless chicken, time will be cut in half or more).
 Chicken should be cooked to 160F/71C measured with an instant read thermometer.
 It will rise a few more degrees when finishing.

 • FINISH AND SERVE: Remove skillet from oven and place on stove.
 Transfer chicken to plate and add cream to make a creamy sauce.
 Taste and adjust seasonings, adding more salt or thyme for example.
-Stir in chopped spinach if using until wilted (1 minute).
+Stir in chopped fresh spinach if using until wilted (1 minute).
 Return chicken to skillet.
-Spoon sauce onto pieces and serve immediately.
+Spoon sauce onto pieces and serve immediately with mashed potatoes, egg noodles, crusty warm bread or white rice.
+I serve it straight from the skillet.

 Recipe Notes